AlvaroSanchez91/Shiny_app/README.md

 ## Visualization.

-Once we open the app, we can clik on "unidimensional" or "bidimensional" to see density curves, dispersion graphics, regresion curves, ect.
+Once we open the app, we can click on "unidimensional" or "bidimensional" to see density curves, dispersion graphics, regression curves, ect.

 ![Alt text](density.png?raw=true "Title")